 Bring breast tape

-Breast tape is a total game changer and a very versatile product that can have many uses while traveling.
-Our group members highly recommend adding breast tape (or boob tape) to your packing list.
+Breast tape (also referred to as athletic tape or sport tape is a total game changer and a very versatile product that can have many uses while traveling and several of our group members highly recommend adding what they casually call boob tape to your packing list.

-Its main function is to ditch the bra while still having comfortable support.
-With breast tape you can wear all kinds of cleavage without having to bring different bras.
+Its main function is to replace a bra when you can’t really wear one, while still providing you with comfortable support.
+With breast tape you can wear all kinds of cleavage.
 Or you can choose to bring no bra at all and use breast tape the way it fits you best.
-When traveling, breast tape can also be useful for other things such as:

 - Blister prevention/treatment